Axiomatic Explanations for Visual Search, Retrieval, and Similarity Learning

 \section{Background}

-This work focuses on search, retrieval, and recommendation architectures.
-Often, these systems use similarity between objects or learned features \cite{bengio2013representation} to rank, retrieve, or suggest content \cite{bing_2017, su2009survey}.
-More formally, we refer to systems that leverage a distance, relevance, or similarity functions of the form: $d: \mathcal{X} \times \mathcal{Y} \to \mathbb{R}$ to quantify the relationship between items from sets $\mathcal{X}$ and $\mathcal{Y}$.
+This work focuses on search, retrieval, metric learning, and recommendation architectures.
+Often, these systems use similarity between objects or learned features \citep{bengio2013representation} to rank, retrieve, or suggest content \citep{bing_2017,su2009survey,chopra2005learning,CLIP}.
+More formally, we refer to systems that use a distance, relevance, or similarity function of the form: $d: \mathcal{X} \times \mathcal{Y} \to \mathbb{R}$ to quantify the relationship between items from sets $\mathcal{X}$ and $\mathcal{Y}$.
 In search and retrieval, $\mathcal{X}$ represents the space of search queries and $\mathcal{Y}$ represents the space of results, the function $d$ assigns a relevance to each query result pair.
-Finding the most relevant results for a query $x \in \mathcal{X}$ takes the form:
+Without loss of generality, we consider $d$ as a ``distance-like'' function where smaller values indicate more relevance.
+The expression $\argmin_{y \in \mathcal{Y}} d(x,y)$ yields the most relevant result for a query $x \in \mathcal{X}$.

 Specializing this notion yields a variety of different kinds of ML systems.
-If $\mathcal{X} = \mathcal{Y} = \Range(\mathcal{N}(\cdot))$ where $\mathcal{N}$ is an image featurization network such as ResNet50 \cite{he2016deep}, the formalism yields a visual search engine or ``reverse image search''.
+If $\mathcal{X} = \mathcal{Y} = \Range(\mathcal{N}(\cdot))$ where $\mathcal{N}$ is an image featurization network such as ResNet50 \citep{he2016deep}, the formalism yields a visual search engine or ``reverse image search''.
 Though this work focuses on visual search, we note that if $\mathcal{X}$ is the space of character sequences and $\mathcal{Y}$ is the space of webpages, this represents web search.
-If $\mathcal{X}$ are users and $\mathcal{Y}$ are the space of items, such as songs or news articles, the formalism represents a recommendation problem.
+In recommendation problems, $\mathcal{X}$ are users and $\mathcal{Y}$ are items, such as songs or news articles.
 In this work we aim to extract meaningful ``interpretations'' or ``explanations'' of the function $d$.